uktrade/iigb-beta-content/content/beta/industries/automotive/en_US.md

 ---
 title: Automotive
 ---

-The UK’s automotive industry is the fastest growing in Europe thanks to an increasing demand for UK components, transformational research and development programmes and a supportive business environment.
+The UK’s automotive industry is the fastest growing in Europe.
+This is to an increasing demand for UK components, a supportive business environment.